uwex-learning-tech/droplets-v3/README.md

 ### How To Use
 1. To start using this framework, download the [framework](https://github.com/oel-mediateam/idstyleguide/archive/master.zip).
 2. Unzip or extract the zip file when the download is completed.
-3. Open the dist directory.
+3. Open the `dist` directory.
-4. Upload all of the files and directories to your LMS.
+4. Upload all of the files and directories inside the `dist` directory to your LMS's file storage.
 5. Include the `style.css` stylesheet from the `css` directory to the HTML head element.
 For example, `<link href="path_to_your_lms_file_directory/style.css" rel="stylesheet" />`.
 6. If interested in using the JavaScript components, include the `style.js` javascript file from the `script` directory to the HTML element.
 For example:
 ```
 <script src="path_to_your_lms_file_directory/style.js" type="text/javascript"></script>
 ```
 **Note:** This framework is developed specifically for instructor designers use at UW-EX CEOEL.
 Some setups or usages may not be set up optimally for your organization.
-In addition, this framework is built to accomandate the LMS (Desire2Learn) that is being used at UW-EX CEOEL.
+In addition, this framework is built to accommodate the LMS (Desire2Learn) that is being used at UW-EX CEOEL.
 However, you are most welcome to download or fork this repository and modified it to your organization's needs.

 ### Development Requirements
 * HTML5